Second French Plan for Open Science

 - Support the evolution in skills and career pathways for research staff, with a notable emphasis on valuing skills and professions linked to managing data lifecycles and developing source code.

-- In the competency framework for researchers, teacher-researchers, research engineers and technicians, introduce a subset of competencies linked to open science.
+- In the competency framework for researchers, research engineers and technicians, introduce a subset of competencies linked to open science.

 Encourage stakeholders in higher education and research to adopt an open science policy